Breathing and bandhas

 This represents the second way in which we can breathe.
 By holding the abdomen in, the diaphragm is forced to produce a different action.
 Instead of the top of the diaphragm moving downward as it did in the first type of breath, the top of the diaphragm remains still.

 With the top of the diaphragm remaining still, it’s obviously not going to lower down.
 Instead, the fibers of the diaphragm pull the lowest ribs upward.
 Keep in mind that the ribs in our chest are not parallel to the floor.
-Instead they are angled down.
+Instead, they are angled down.
 As the diaphragm contracts in this way, the front of the ribs lifts upward once again making space in the chest cavity (just in a different way).
 With the space made, negative pressure is created and air rushes in.

+This type of breathing stimulates their deeper and subtler aspects as energetic components for practice.
 This is not a critique or judgment about which way of breathing during yoga is correct.
 Both are correct depending on the method one practices.
 What I am saying is that the technique of physically creating mula and uddiyana during an asana practice changes the way in which our breathing happens, physically.
 That physical change is in line with the intention of mula and uddiyana.
 You can read more about the connection between breath and bandha on pages 158-161 of my book Functional Anatomy of Yoga.